 Highlights

 This mattifying setting spray is the perfect way to have the matte makeup look you want.
-With up to 16 hours of wear time, you won’t have to worry about your makeup slowly fading away as the day goes on.
+With up to 16 hours of wear time, you won’t have to worry about your makeup slowly fading as the day progresses.

 Highlights